ceph/ceph/README.rst

 The listed targets need resolvable hostnames.
 If you do not have a DNS server running, you can add entries to ``/etc/hosts``.
-You also need to be able to SSH in to the listed targets without passphrases, and the remote user needs to have passphraseless `sudo` access.
+You also need to be able to SSH in to the listed targets without passphrases, and the remote user needs to have passwordless `sudo` access.
 Note that the ssh keys at the end of the ``targets`` entries are the public ssh keys for the hosts.
 On Ubuntu, these are located at /etc/ssh/ssh_host_rsa_key.pub